 One example is its ability to support kidney disease.
 It’s a safe, natural phosphate binder choice if your dog has kidney disease.

-But make sure you check with your holistic vet before using Bentonite clay for your dog.
-Because her dose will be unique to her case.
-And bentonite may not be suitable depending on what other herbs or medications she is currently taking.
+But make sure you check with your holistic vet before using Bentonite clay for your dog, because her dose will be unique to her case.
+Bentonite may not be suitable depending on what other herbs or medications she is currently taking.

 Most commercially available phosphate binders are contaminated with aluminum and other chemicals.